Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 **Images are then repeated from 0xXX000 to 0xXXFFF with XX ranging from 03 to 1F.**

 General comment: any extended 0xAA range is a remnant of the initial factory sram tests, never erased since camera release.
-Other value means that backup battery has been replaced.
+Other value means that backup battery has been replaced one time in the camera life.
 By extension, these ranges are never included into any checksums as they are never used by the camera code in writing mode.

 # Visual representation of data at the beginning of the save ram
 ![Visual representation of data at the beginning of save ram](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Image_ram_beginning2.png)

 # Now let's reverse engineer the checksum system !

 OK, at this point I was curious to understand how the checksum system worked.
 It was not a two bytes checksum like the Game Boy Printer protocol for sure, But some savestates comparisons showed that increasing values of scores or pictures taken always increased the left byte of the cheksum (low address).
 So this one was just a sum.
 The right byte (high address) had a weird behavior.
-It increased for small variations of scores but suddendly decreased for higher values.
-I initially though it was a kind of 4 bits operation or the sum of the difference between odd and even addresses bytes, but honestly, writing it is assembly would have been particularly tedious.
-I even though it was a decimal operation (even more tedious to code).
-These different hypotheses worked in some cases, but not all.
-I finally tried all the common operators available in assembly and XOR was (of course) the good one.
+I've tried all the common operators available in assembly and XOR was (of course) the good one.
 So left byte is a 8-bit sum and right byte a 8 bit XOR of values considered in the checksum.
-The rule to modify any byte protected by checksum is the following:
+The rule to modify any byte in an area protected by checksum is the following:

 - **modify the old byte value by a new byte value;**
 - **modify the left byte of its checksum like this: old checksum byte+(new byte value-old byte value);**
 - **modify the rigth byte of its checksum like this : old checksum byte XOR old byte value XOR new byte value;**

-That's it !
+And that's all !

 Well enough to enjoy all the crappy images of the B album of the camera (At least in the international version, Gold and Japanese are a bit better).
 The folder **/Universal cheater all cameras** contains self-explanatory codes to inject what you want in protected area of the save file.
-The checksums starts from seeds that you can probably calculate back quite easily from these codes but it honestly has no interest knowing the rules to attack them.
+The defaut code configuration creates an **universal save unlocking all the features of all the camera versions.**

 # Example of state vector checksum attack
 ![State vector](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Vector_state_checksum.png)